WebDecode picoCTF 2024 Solution

 Learn more

-Base64 is an encoding scheme that represents binary data using only 64 ASCII-safe characters (A–Z, a–z, 0–9, +, /).
+Base64 is an encoding scheme that represents binary data using only 64 ASCII-safe characters (A-Z, a-z, 0-9, +, /).
 It was originally designed to safely transmit binary data over channels that only support text, such as email.
-It is not encryption - there is no key, and anyone who sees the encoded string can decode it instantly.
+It is not encryption: there is no key, and anyone who sees the encoded string can decode it instantly.
+See the CTF encodings reference, the Burp Suite Decoder shortcut for one-keystroke stacked decodings, and the web bug patterns post for more places this shows up.

 Common places developers accidentally leave base64-encoded secrets: HTML attributes, JavaScript variables, URL parameters, HTTP response headers, and API responses.
 Security researchers routinely grep for base64-like strings when reviewing web application source code.